dynadude/kubernetes-namespaced-credentials-provider-plugin/docs/README.md

 # Releases and Change logs

-The [release notes](https://github.com/jenkinsci/kubernetes-credentials-provider-plugin/releases) are managed in GitHub.
+The [release notes](https://github.com/dynadude/kubernetes-namespaced-credentials-provider-plugin/releases) are managed in GitHub.
-The latest release will be visible in the Jenkins Update center approximatly 8 hours after a release.

 # Developing